 Make sure all email addresses in your file are spelled correctly and are properly formatted.

-Make sure your CSV file uses UTF-8 character encoding
+Make sure all values in your CSV file are enclosed in double quotes and that your CSV file uses UTF-8 character encoding.

 You can also use this sample CSV file to set you on the right path for formatting your import fields.

 Break up large import files into smaller files